 March 10 and March 12: Tibetan Uprising Day

 While not a Tibetan Buddhist holiday, March 10th is a very important date in the Tibetan calendar.
-This year marks the 60th anniversary of the Tibetan National Uprising.
+This year marks the 63rd anniversary of the Tibetan National Uprising.
 Around the world, Tibetans and their supporters remember and pay tribute to all those who have sacrificed their lives for Tibet’s struggle.
 An estimated one million Tibetans have perished and 98% of monasteries and nunneries were destroyed under the Chinese occupation.

-June 17 2019: Saga Dawa Düchen
+June 14, 2022: Saga Dawa Düchen

-The most important month in the Tibetan lunar calendar is Saga Dawa, the 4th month which runs from June 4th to July 2nd 2019.
-The 15th day of this lunar month, the full moon day, is called Saga Dawa Düchen.
+The most important month in the Tibetan calendar is Saga Dawa, the 4th lunar month which in 2022 runs from May 31st to June 29th.
+The 15th day of this lunar month, the full moon day is called Saga Dawa Düchen.
 Düchen means “great occasion” and this day is the single most holy day of the year for Tibetan Buddhists.
-In 2019, Saga Dawa Düchen falls on June 17th.
-Saga Dawa Düchen commemorates the birth, enlightenment, and parinirvana of Buddha Shakyamuni.
-In other Buddhist traditions this occasion is known as Vesak or is sometimes called Buddha Day.
+In 2022, Saga Dawa Düchen falls on June 14th.

 July 6: His Holiness the Dalai Lama’s Birthday

 Around the world, His Holiness the Dalai Lama’s birthday on July 6th will be celebrated with happiness and prayers for his good health and long life.
-This year His Holiness the Dalai Lama turns 84.
+This year, His Holiness the Dalai Lama turns 87.
 The nuns will pray and make special offerings of tsok, khataks (prayer scarves), and sangsol (incense offering) to His Holiness.
 It’s a day of celebration with special food, such as Tibetan momos, the steamed savory dumplings that are much loved by Tibetans around the world and that are often made on Tibetan Buddhist holidays.

-August 4 2019: Buddha’s First Teaching
+August 1, 2022: Buddha’s First Teaching

 On this day, over 2,500 years ago, the Buddha gave the teaching of the Four Noble Truths in Sarnath, shortly after attaining enlightenment in Bodhgaya.
 This event is known as the “turning of the wheel of dharma”.
 In Theravada traditions, this event is remembered on Dhamma Day, also known as Asalha Puja, and is generally marked on the full moon of the eighth lunar month.
 To celebrate Chokhor Düchen, Tibetan Buddhists make pilgrimages to holy places, offer incense, and hang prayer flags.

-November 19 2019: Buddha’s Descent from Heaven
+November 15, 2022: Buddha’s Descent from Heaven

 Another “great occasion” or düchen in the Tibetan Buddhist calendar is Lhabab Düchen.
 This date commemorates the Buddha’s descent from the heavenly realm following his visit there to teach his deceased mother.
 Lhabab Düchen occurs on the 22nd day of the ninth lunar month, according to the Tibetan calendar.

-February 24 2020: Losar (Tibetan New Year)
+February 21, 2023: Losar (Tibetan New Year)

-Losar in 2020 falls on February 24th, 2020 and is the Year of the Iron Mouse 2147 in the Tibetan calendar.
+Losar in 2023 falls on February 21st and will be the Year of the Water Hare, 2150 according to the Tibetan calendar.

-Tibetan Buddhist Holidays in 2019 and the Tibetan Nuns Project Calendar
+Tibetan Buddhist Holidays in 2022 and the Tibetan Nuns Project Calendar